dianjin0407/Colab-Code/README.md

 # Colab-Code
-any test \ small exercises are here
+any course related assignments and small exercises are here